D1verGW/ba-test/README.md

-## For show result - open "index.html" in you must-like browser, extends browsers as not supported ES2015 syntax.
+### To display the result, open “index.html” in the browser that you need, excluding browsers that do not support the ES2015 syntax.